daniel-waiguru/Node.Js-Express.Js-And-MongoDB/README.md

 # Node.Js-Express.Js-And-MongoDB
-Learning Backend Web development with Node.Js, Express.Js Server side framework and MongoDB
+Learning Backend Web development with Node.Js, Express.Js Server side framework and MongoDB node is a runtime that allows us to write all of our serveride tasks. express is a framework taht makes node servers much easier to build an maintain.

 Node.js is a server side runtime environment built on Google Chrome's javascript Engine V8(which is built on C++)
 ## Features of Node.js